 As I mentioned earlier, Bush’s version of events does him no favors.
 In fact, if one reads between the lines, Bush’s naivete in handling the situation is an indictment of his administration.

-For example, Bush writes that he selected Bob Gates as his defense adviser during the Iraq war after a high school and college friend “whom I had appointed to the President’s Foreign Intelligence Advisory Board” suggested his name.
+Bush writes that he selected Bob Gates as his defense adviser during the Iraq war after a high school and college friend “whom I had appointed to the President’s Foreign Intelligence Advisory Board” suggested his name.

 “Why hadn’t I thought of Bob?”
 Bush muses in the book.